Gather student feedback in engaging ways - applying Rosenshine's principles

 2. Analysis: strengths, weaknesses, opportunities, threats

 This learning technique is indeed used to evaluate a lesson, but from a different point of view.
-Students are encouraged to analyse their learning strategy with the SWOT (strengths, weaknesses, opportunities, threats) method.
-This technique can be used both to review and to anticipate, or in preparation for specific exams.
+Students are encouraged to analyse their learning strategies with the SWOT (strengths, weaknesses, opportunities, threats) analysis.

 Students can answer and discuss the questions in a group setting, but it is probably safer to share these questions with your students privately, especially the first time round.
-In a second moment, and only if you feel comfortable doing so, you could use this learning technique during an in-person lesson.
-Divide your students in pairs, and ask them to question/help each other while working on the analysis.
+In a second moment, you could use this learning technique during an in-person lesson.
+Divide your students in pairs, and ask them to question/help each other while working on the SWOT analysis.

 Open questions to analyse students' learning